 - For version 1 (v1) of an API, its major version number should be encoded

-in the proto package name, for example
+as the last component of the proto package name, for example

 - For all versions of the API other than v1, the major version number must